Asia | Central America | Colombia | Cuba | Global Financial Integrity | National Security | Americas | Win Without War | Joint Programs

 The Center's Mission:

-Promoting a U.S. foreign policy based on international cooperation, demilitarization and respect for basic human rights
+Promoting a U.S. foreign policy based on international cooperation, demilitarization and respect for human rights

 The Center for International Policy was founded in 1975, in the wake of the Vietnam War, by former diplomats and peace activists.
 This mix of those from inside the government and those from outside by choice has shaped both our methodology and our agenda.